Proof

 Live

-02 - ARK Continuum
+03 - Continuum

-An operating system for organizations that cannot afford to keep starting over.
+A continuity workflow for organizations that cannot afford to keep starting over.

 • Persistent memory that updates as the work changes — not a static record